JonGood/vulhub-lab/README.md

 This docker-compose setup allows you to easily spin up a security testing/research environment.

-The main purpose of this environment is to create a dedicated network with containers that can be referenced by name.
+The main purpose of this environment is to create a dedicated network with containers that can be referenced by their hostname.

 This also allows you to have multiple containers listening on the same port to avoid conflicting port mappings.

-Add/delete/update the containers for your own needs!
+Add, delete or update the list of vulnerable containers for your own needs!

 ## Credits